simonmittag/client-go/examples/in-cluster-client-configuration/README.md

     There are 4 pods in the cluster
     ...

+If you are running a [Minikube][mk] cluster, you need to specify an additional flag to prevent the cluster rom pulling the image from a container registry.

+    kubectl run --rm -i demo --image=in-cluster --image-pull-policy=Never

+    There are 4 pods in the cluster
+    There are 4 pods in the cluster
+    There are 4 pods in the cluster
+    ...

 The example now runs on Kubernetes API and successfully queries the number of pods in the cluster every 10 seconds.